ClipFinance/strategy-router/docs/docs.md

 *Receipt NFT or receipt* - Utility ERC721 token to denote user deposits.

 ### General overview
-Users depositing their stablecoins together into strategy router, collected funds are periodically deposited into strategies.
+Users depositing their tokens together into strategy router, collected funds are periodically deposited into strategies.
 User can withdraw his share of the pool including his profits at anytime.
 Strategy router can add, remove or rebalance strategies.

 ### User workflow
-User choose one of the supported stablecoins to deposit in the batching and receive "Receipt NFT" that notes how much user just deposited and assigned unique ID for the cycle.
+User choose one of the supported tokens to deposit in the batching and receive "Receipt NFT" that notes how much user just deposited and assigned unique ID for the cycle.
 Unique cycle ID is incrementing integer number.

 Then after cycle duration has been passed or batching has reached minimum amount of required coins, a Chainlink Keeper triggers current batch deposits into strategies.
 Now the coins in the strategies are generating profits.
 This whole process can be repeated for infinite number of cycles.